louixchan/Coursera_Capstone/Readme.md

 ### Target Audience

 To recommend the correct location, XYZ Company Ltd has appointed me to locate and recommend to the management which neighborhood of New York city will be best choice for starting a restaurant venture.
 The Management also expects to understand the rationale of the recommendations made.

-This would interest anyone who wants to start a new restaurant in Newyork city.
+This would also interest anyone who wants to start a new restaurant in Newyork city.

 ### Success Criteria

-The success criteria of the project will be a good recommendation of borough/Neighborhood choice to XYZ Company Ltd based on Lack of such restaurants in that location and nearest suppliers of ingredients.
+The success criteria of the project will be a good recommendation of borough/neighborhood choice to XYZ Company Ltd based on Lack of such restaurants in that location and nearest suppliers of ingredients.

 ## 2. Data